-He was a Past President of the Chatham Public General Hospital Medical Staff and the Kent Medical Association and he was a member of the Blenheim Public School Board for many years.
+He was a Past President of the Public General Hospital Medical Staff and in 1937 he served as the President of the Kent County Medical Society.
+Dr. Story was a member of the Blenheim Public School Board for many years.
 He was the President of the Blenheim Rotary Club, Worshipful Master of Kent Lodge No. 274 A.F. & A.M. in Blenheim, District Deputy Grand Master of the Chatham District Masonic Lodge and a member of both the Blenheim Shriner Club and the London Mocha Temple Shriner Club.
 Other interests of Dr. Story included traveling, photography, golf and curling.

 Mrs. Story died on the 29th of August, 1968.
 She was buried at Evergreen Cemetery in Blenheim.

 Dr. Story died on the 26th of March 1971, at 15 George St in Blenheim….the same home that he was born in.
 Dr. Story was buried at Evergreen Cemetery.
 Story Street in Blenheim was named for Dr. Story.